IUI vs. IVF

 How to boost fertility in your 30s?

 Knowing the ins and outs of each process is crucial when deciding which is more painful, IUI or IVF.
-Intrauterine insemination, or IUI, is the process of inserting sperm directly into the uterus with a tiny catheter.
+Intrauterine insemination, or IUI, is the process of inserting sperm directly into the uterus around the time of ovulation with a tiny catheter to increase the chances of pregnancy.
 Similar to a Pap smear, this procedure produces minimal discomfort; however, some women report slight cramps.
 In vitro fertilization, or IVF, is a more involved and intrusive procedure.
 It involves several steps, such as the egg harvesting technique, which, even if it is done under sedation, can result in soreness and cramping after the surgery, and ovarian stimulation with injectable hormones, which can cause severe bloating and discomfort.
 Comparable to IUI, the embryo transfer stage of IVF is less painful.
 Still, the overall IVF process tends to be more physically demanding and uncomfortable due to its multiple invasive steps.

 Pain Associated with IUI